 3. Change the Direction of Your Ceiling Fan

 Most people don’t know that the direction that your ceiling fan goes should depend on the time of year!
-In the fall and winter, ceiling fans should rotate clockwise at a low speed to pull cool air up.
-The gentle updraft pushes warm air, which naturally rises to the ceiling, down along the walls and back the floor.
+In the fall and winter, the ceiling fan should rotate clockwise at a low speed to pull the cool air up and push down the warm air to the floor.
+Warm air naturally rises, and this reverse ceiling fan direction redistributes the warm air in the room.
+This makes the room warmer and the reduction in the use of your heating system results in at least a 15% reduction in your heating cost.

 4. Inspect & Clean Your Chimney